Applying for MSc International Management

 Candidates for MSc International Management with exceptional academic backgrounds may be considered for a GMAT/GRE waiver.

-Requests should be sent to email@example.com before you submit your MSc application and will be reviewed on a case by case basis within seven days.
+Submit your request via our GMAT waiver form before you submit your MSc application and will be reviewed on a case by case basis within seven working days.

 Once you have submitted your application form, you will need to upload the following supporting information to complete your application in time for the application deadline you want to be considered by.